AdobeDocs/campaign-standard.en/help/integrating/using/configure-adobe-io-for-ms-dynamic.md

 # Configure Adobe IO for Microsoft Dynamics 365 integration

-Activate your CRM data on cross-channel communication: learn steps required during pre-integration setup to create a new integration for Microsoft Dynamics 365.
+Activate your CRM data on cross-channel communication: learn steps required during pre-integration setup to create a new Adobe IO project and configure it for the Microsoft Dynamics 365 integration..

 ## Overview